Key facts

 Graduate with transferable skills that give you a competitive edge in the job market, including data analysis, critical thinking and problem solving.

-Your in-depth understanding of your chosen discipline, plus your highly advanced research skills, will set you up to succeed in further study and open up employment opportunities in areas such as:
+Your in-depth understanding of your chosen discipline, combined with your highly advanced research skills, will set you up to succeed in further study and open up employment opportunities in areas such as:

 Professional recognition